 The Commoditization Wake-Up Call: New Challenge in FinTech

 Instant payments, Peer-2-Peer transfers, Buy Now Pay Later – these features have been prevalent in financial applications for a long time, and are now considered baseline functionality rather than unique selling points.
 The FinTech market becomes a sea of sameness, and emerging companies often resort to lowering fees or offering free transactions in an attempt to attract new customers.
-Yet, such an approach to customer acquisition is risky: lower margins mean lower revenues.
-In the end, businesses may struggle to stay afloat.

 In this oversaturated financial market, customer retention now trumps acquisition.
 Simply attracting users isn’t enough, and keeping them engaged and loyal is the real challenge.
 For that, FinTech must focus on improving customer experiences, making their services highly available and more personalized.
 This growing emphasis on customer experience is reflected in industry data, with research showing that organizations prioritize customer-centric innovations and personalization to drive retention and loyalty: